Inventory Control for SMBs: Complete Guide with Real Examples

 The best inventory is not the biggest.
 It is the one that sells fastest with the least capital invested.

 Inventory control is not glamorous, but it is one of the most direct levers for improving an SMB's profitability.
 Every dollar freed from dead stock is a dollar available to buy what actually sells, pay off debts, or invest in growth.
-And with the right tools, maintaining that control does not have to be a full-time job — it just requires the right data and the discipline to review it.
+With the right tools, maintaining that control is not a full-time job — it requires the right data, the discipline to review it every Monday morning, and the honesty to act when the data tells you something you did not want to hear.